DamCarduner/HGC.slicePizza/README.md

 # Conclusion

-My basic algorithm seems to be the better one for given exemples !
+My basic algorithm seems to be the better one for given examples !